probabl-ai/skore-user-test/README.md

 1. Clone this GitHub repository locally.
 1. Create a Python virtual environment with your usual method (conda, virtualenv...), with `python>=3.9`.
-1. Install the libraries in `requirements.txt` with:
+1. Install the libraries in `requirements.txt` with (activate your venv beforehand):
    ```bash
    pip install -r requirements.txt
    ```